andrewchaa/andrewchaa.github.io/_posts/2019-02-05-configuration-in-asp.net-core.md

 # WILT, Configuration in ASP.NET Core

 When you create stateless service fabric asp.net core api, [the template doesn't add configuration builder by default.](https://marcinjuraszek.com/2018/10/asp-net-core-configuration-when-running-as-service-fabric-service.html)
-I've spend about an hour pulling my hair why it doesn't load appsettings.json on start up.
+I've spent about an hour pulling my hair why it doesn't load appsettings.json on start up.
 So, Add it first.

 ```csharp
 // from CreateServiceInstanceListeners()